dpurnam/scripts/newt/readme.md

-# Usage Instructions:
+# Usage:
-Create a local bash script file Simply execute the command below or create a local bash script to do so
+Execute the command below or create a local bash script to do so
 ```bash
 curl -sL https://raw.githubusercontent.com/dpurnam/scripts/main/newt/newt-service-manager.sh | sudo bash
 ```